 Were you held under arrest for being intoxicated while behind the wheel?
 Have you previously heard about the severe consequences that drivers who receive a DUI charge face?
 Are you worried or concerned about your future because of a DUI charge?

-There is no need to fret any longer, as you can hire a professional and skilled lawyer from The Law Place to be at your side and help fight your charges.
+There is no need to fret any longer, as you can hire a skilled lawyer from The Law Place to be at your side and help fight your charges.
 With over 75 years of collective experience, our law firm has had the privilege of helping clients in Tampa and across the State of Florida to fight their DUI charges and protect their driving rights.
 Our team of lawyers is prepared to pull out all the stops in order to defend you in court.
 We empathize with your situation, and we want to help your case in any way that we can.

 If you are looking for the best legal advice, then look no further.
 Reach out and contact The Law Place for a free consultation, and we will do everything in our power to get your DUI charges reduced or possibly even dropped in Tampa.
 In our free consultation, we will offer you some honest advice, discuss your available options, and talk about potential DUI defense strategies that we could use to fight your case.